I couldn't comment on the CNN blog post, but I found some comments to be interesting :

 "If you give the extremely wealthy even more money, then at some point their cups runneth over and rain wealth down upon the masses.
 They have no desire to horde and consolidate and amass more and more wealth beyond a certain [point].
 We haven't reached that point yet.
 Ergo, we need to keep giving them more and more of the country's wealth and assets until we do."

-Cartoon Economics - the theory that wealthy people choose to hand out their money to people for no reason.
+Cartoon Economics - the theory that wealthy people choose to hand out their money to people for no reason.and

 Orlando Patriot